 Networking also allows you to depend on others down the line if you obtain a client who needs something was done that you have no knowledge of how to do.
 Freelancers often combine forces to tackle projects together as a result of networking.
 This is sometimes how agencies are born.

-I will say that I wouldn’t force networking if you are desperate for work.
-Don’t be that guy or gal who is just a salesmen.
+I will say that I wouldn't force networking if you are desperate for work.
+Don't be that guy or gal who is just a salesman.
 No one wants to listen to a sales pitch.
 They just want to meet, know who you are, what you do, and how you can help each other make a profit down the line if possible.

 Blogging reigns supreme in the marketing world.
-It’s approach at first seems indirect to your audience but over time you will hopefully start to attract attention if you author good content.
+It's the approach at first seems indirect to your audience but over time you will hopefully start to attract attention if you author good content.

 Sharing your own thoughts, expertise, work habits, and more are wonderful blogging topics as it opens the doors to how you do what you do.
 People like to understand what it is they are getting when they hire you.
-If you can effectively tell your story, then more are likely to inquire upon your services.
+If you can effectively tell your story, then more are likely to inquire about your services.

 Blogging is also just a great way to give back.
 People in your niche enjoy reading about the same things you do typically.
-Giving back promotes good faith and allows you earn their trust.
-If you earn their trust you can start offering new ways to make some passive income in the form of e-books, stock photos, pre- made themes of some sort, and much more.
+Giving back promotes good faith and allows you to earn their trust.
+If you earn their trust you can start offering new ways to make some passive income in the form of e-books, stock photos, pre-made themes of some sort, and much more.
 It all depends on your niche in the end.

 Marketing is essential for any business to grow and keep growing.
-Without it you’ll likely hit a plateau as business transpires.
-Successful marketing doesn’t happen overnight but by keeping your target market in the loop on what it is you have to offer, you will come to find that business will be steadier.
-Keep in mind that not all marketing is fool proof.
+Without it, you'll likely hit a plateau as business transpires.
+Successful marketing doesn't happen overnight but by keeping your target market in the loop on what it is you have to offer, you will come to find that business will be steadier.
+Keep in mind that not all marketing is foolproof.
 Some approaches will certainly work better than others.
 Depending on your specific niche you will find out quickly what model works best for you.

 Do you have other forms of marketing you use as a freelancer?
 What works best for you?
 Let us know in the comments